-The main commands and dialogs affecting score layout are listed immediately below.
+This section lists the main commands and dialogs affecting score layout.
 Other formatting options are covered further down the page (but for text, see Text styles and properties).

-- Page Settings: Adjust the overall dimensions of your score such as page size, page margins, and scaling. - Increase/Decrease Layout Stretch: Adjust the score spacing by stretching or squashing selected measures. - Score: Set overall score details, such as music font, display of multimeasure rests, and whether to hide empty staves. - Page: Adjust staff and system spacing, score and lyric margins etc. - Measure Style: Set the measure spacing, which affects the number of measures per line.
+- Page Settings: Adjust the overall dimensions of your score such as page size, page margins, and scaling. - Increase/Decrease Layout Stretch: Adjust the score spacing by stretching or squashing selected measures. - Score: Set overall score details, such as music font, display of multi-measure rests, and whether to hide empty staves. - Page: Adjust staff and system spacing, score and lyric margins etc. - Measure Style: Set the measure spacing, which affects the number of measures per line.